 - Iron Fist: Season 1 featured The Hand as the Big Bad.
 While they are not really minor villains, they are not typically enemies of Iron Fist and are actually a Rogues' Gallery Transplant from Daredevil.
 Season 2 however featured Davos / Steel Serpent as the main villain, who is typically regarded as Iron Fist's Arch-Enemy and Evil Counterpart.

 - Cloak And Dagger: Both halves of Season 1's Big Bad Ensemble were Canon Foreigners, one being Detective Connors and the other Peter Scarborough.
 Season 2's Big Bad is Andre Deschaine, the MCU's equivalent of D'Spayre, Cloak & Dagger's Arch-Enemy in the comics.

-- The first season of Transformers Animated focused on human villains and lesser-known Decepticons like Lockdown and Blitzwing.
+- The first season of Transformers: Animated focused on human villains, as well as the lesser-known Blackarachnia and Blitzwingnote , and newly-created Decepticon loyalist Lugnut and bounty hunter Lockdown.
 The season ended with the return of Starscream and Megatron getting his own body after spending the series as just a head, and they became the forefront antagonists of the rest of the series.

 - The Batman contains a non-villainous example.
 Season 3 introduced Batgirl as Batman’s sidekick, before his most iconic sidekick Robin debuts in season 4.

 - The villain of Teenage Mutant Ninja Turtles: Mutant Mayhem is a new character named Superfly, with a Sequel Hook at the end teasing the more iconic Shredder as the villain for the next movie.